Blue Flower

 In November 2023 we modified a Kingfisher nest tunnel so it can be built into the new river wall.
 I held this one back hoping to build it into the new wall as its the ideal location, as Kingfishers like vertical banks or walls by slow flowing water with enough height above and below their nest tunnel.
 If a sloping river bank is created instead of rebuilding the wall we will find another location for the nest tunnel.

 The Grey Wagtail box was removed when the middle of the wall collapsed, in case the end also fell down, which it did when clearing debris.
-It will be put back up when works are complete.
+The box will be put back up when works are complete, either on the wall or another location.
 There is still a Grey Wagtail box at the other end of the site which we believe was used.
 All nest boxes are from our Green Community Grant project.

 Graham Bartlett